Now find us on Social Media

 Is it possible to stay inside the enclosure for a little while to see what community life is really like?

 Yes.
-In order to assist in the task of discerning a vocation and to help those who show true signs of having a vocation to the contemplative life to come to a better understanding of our way of life, the Prioress, if she sees fit, with the consent of the Chapter, may allow them to live inside the monastery for a period of time not exceeding three months.
+In order to assist in the task of discerning a vocation and to help those who show true signs of having a vocation to the contemplative life to come to a better understanding of our way of life, the Prioress, if she sees fit, with the consent of the Chapter, may allow them to live inside the monastery for prolonged periods of time.
 However, it must be said that the only true way of knowing what life in Carmel is like is to take the plunge, join the community and to start actually living the life.

 Front door of monastery with statue of St. Teresa